David-Manniche/TheMarket/readme.txt

     => 042576 - Shipping summary >> Rates should be in max 2 decimals.
     => 042597 - On order details page >> when we use wallet then "+" sign gets display in payment method.
     => 042637 - Add rules >> if admin select country then by default "all states" should be selected.
+    => 037364 - when seller adds inventory data - selects stock maintain level, track inventory to YES and set alert quantity then data is not getting uploaded in bulk import/expor

 Enhancements:
     => Tax module upgrade